 -What is Machine Learning?
 Karen Hao, MIT Technology Review, November 2018

 Gary Marcus cited similar concerns.
 “A lot of us are worried that we might reach another trough of disillusionment because there’s been so much hype about AI that we can’t really live up to the expectations right now.”

 This is a far cry from the promise of artificial intelligence, which implies that a computer is actually delivering human-like judgement.

-Practical example of AI snake oil in HR: Video assessment of candidate applications
+A practical example of AI solution snake oil in HR: Video assessment of candidate applications

 Dr. Narayanan’s problem with AI snake oil does not lie in the wrong use of words to describe a technology, although he does point this out in his talk.
 The issue lies in the things being sold as “AI” being non-functional for the uses that they claim.
 In a corporation, for example, “AI” technology can be used to screen job applicants.
 In an example he gives in his talk, one company assesses if a candidate is suitable for a job by automatically assessing candidate’s application videos.